-- (7) City standard plan notes and drawings. - (8) Utilities and driveways shall also be clearly shown on the plans. - (b) Design considerations.
-The following design concepts and requirements shall be considered when developing a landscape plan. - (1) To the maximum extent possible, the landscape plan shall incorporate existing trees and other vegetation on the site. - (2) Landscaped areas should be of adequate size to allow proper plant growth, protect plantings from vehicular and pedestrian traffic, and provide adequate areas for plant maintenance. - (3) A variety of trees and shrubs should be used to provide visual interest year-round.
-No more than 50 percent of the required number of trees and shrubs may consist of any one species.
+- 5. All existing and proposed features such as buildings, structures, parking areas, pervious and impervious pavement, signs, fences, walls, enclosures, natural features, grading, property lines, easements, utilities, and driveways shall shall be clearly shown on the plans. - 6.
+Seeding, sodding, and ground cover materials shall be identified in the landscaping plan with hatching. - 7.
+Provisions for irrigation and other water supplies.
+A watering plan and schedule shall be provided for all areas where an irrigation system is not included. - 8.
+Elevation view, details, and cross-sections of all required screening. - 9.
+City standard plan notes and planting details, ands well as any additional project specific planting instructions and notes. - 10.
+Topsoil preservation plan that includes: stockpile location, calculations that a sufficient amount of topsoil will be set aside to restore the site with a depth of four (4) inches, erosion control requirements, and a soil report prepared by an independent party verifying topsoil borrow meets or has been altered to meet the composition requirements of MN DOT Specification 3877 as modified to contain no less than than 6% organic matter. - b) Design considerations.
+The following design concepts and requirements shall be considered when developing a landscape plan. - 1.
+To the maximum extent possible, the landscape plan shall incorporate, preserve and protect, existing significant trees and other healthy, non-invasive vegetation on the site. - 2.
+Landscaped areas should be of adequate size to allow for healthy plant growth, to a typical mature size without impeding on roads, walks, trails, buildings or other areas needed for service access or public safety.
+Planting areas should provide adequate areas for plant maintenance. - 3.
+A variety of trees and shrubs should be used to provide visual interest year-round.
+No more than 25 percent of the required number of trees and shrubs may consist of any one taxonomic genus.
 A minimum of 25 percent of the required number of trees shall be deciduous shade trees, and a minimum of 25 percent shall be coniferous trees.
 Ornamental trees may be used when applied towards landscaping requirements.
-However, the number of trees shall not exceed 15 percent of the required amount. - (4) Final slopes greater than 3:1 will not be permitted without special treatment such as terracing, retaining walls, or special ground covers. - (5) All plant materials, except trees planted per the tree replacement schedule, shall meet the following minimum size standards in Table 6-1.
-Trees planted per the tree replacement schedule shall meet the minimum requirements outlined in LEC 105.12.470(c)(8)d.
+However, the number of trees shall not exceed 15 percent of the required amount. - 4.
+Final slopes greater than 3:1 will not be permitted without special treatment such as terracing, retaining walls, erosion control blankets, or special ground covers. - 5.
+All plant materials, except trees planted per the tree replacement schedule, shall meet the following minimum size standards in Table 6-1.
+Trees planted per the tree replacement schedule shall meet the minimum requirements outlined in Lake Elmo Code Section 105.12.470(c)(8)d.